jamiehinton/blog/source/_posts/2013-01-12-javascript-for-loop-performance.markdown

 I really should have provided benchmarks to prove the difference.
 Well - I have done now:
 [jsFiddle sample](http://jsfiddle.net/B8Rer/7/)

 In Chrome on OS X with an array with a size of 9999999 took 16 millisecond the slow way and 13 millisecond the fast way.
+In FireFox it took 60 millisecond the slow way and 21 millisecond the fast way.

 As you can see it's not going to make a huge difference to the JavaScript you write.
 Basically - these metrics aren't worth much in the real world as it matters most what you are doing in the upper limit computation.